 In the past, Amazon repeatedly claimed that it “does not recognize” such allegations around treatment of workers, but the frequency with which they appear suggest that this issue is systemic.
 More recently, Amazon founder Jeff Bezos acknowledged the “need to do better”.15 In his annual shareholder letter released in April this year, Bezos said “It’s clear to me that we need a better vision for how we create value for employees – a vision for their success.”

 Our Engagement with Amazon

-At Newton, every security which our sector research analysts wish to recommend must have an in-depth ESG quality review completed by our responsible investment team.
-We undertook our initial review of Amazon in December 2016, which highlighted our concerns around the company’s treatment of labor, its relations with unions, and a poor working culture.
+Newton Investment Management Limited undertook its initial ESG quality review of Amazon in December 2016, which highlighted our concerns around the company’s treatment of labor, its relations with unions, and a poor working culture.